“How do I automate lead importing from Gmail to a spreadsheet?”– Disgruntled salesperson

 Why Pay for Automation at All?

 I hate a super cluttered desktop.
-Ever experienced a desktop (or Downloads folder) full of spreadsheet files?
+You ever experienced a desktop full of spreadsheet files?
 I hate them.
 It increases stress and productivity comes to an all-time low.
 The amount of time I clicked the Export CSV button is unbearable.
 Automation avoids all of this and is useful when you’re tracking marketing campaigns.

 Make supports a multitude of integrations and apps across the board.
-From email to spreadsheets, to forms, to to-do lists, Make has you covered.
+From email to spreadsheets to forms to to-do lists.
 Automate any part of your marketing operation one way or another.
 You’re like Iron Man with different technologies in the palm of your hand.

 Create a Make account and get started.